 How Much Space Do I Need for an Oak Frame Garage?

-The good news is that you don’t need too much room to build an oak frame garage, as there’s a host of design solutions to suit compact spaces.
 “The smaller single bay garages are around 3m by 5m, so as long as you have this sort of space it will be fine,” says Paul Grubb, outbuildings sales manager at Border Oak.

 Preparation of the foundations is the first step.
 The type of footings required depends on the plot’s ground conditions and nearby features such as trees or walls.
-“Typically, we recommend a conventional trench fill setup, but we can also engineer for raft foundations or beam and block,” says Border Oak’s Paul.
+“Typically, we recommend a conventional trench fill setup, but we can also engineer for raft foundations or beam and block,” says Paul.

 There are various levels of supply and service available, too.
 Many suppliers offer a suite of options, from supply only to full supply and fit packages, where the manufacturer’s specialist team will come and erect the oak frame garage for you.

 Other companies simply provide an oak frame kit that you or your builder can erect and finish on site.
-“Smaller frames can be erected by a competent self-builder, but they will need to consider the weight of the beams and ensure they have the right lifting equipment,” says James from Trade Oak Building Kits.
+“Smaller frames can be erected by a competent self builder, but they will need to consider the weight of the beams and ensure they have the right lifting equipment,” says James from Trade Oak Building Kits.
 “For larger garages and those with first floors, we advise employing a contractor.”

 Remember, if you’re using with a contractor rather than the manufacturer’s specialist team, check they have previous experience working with oak frame structures.
 Usually, they will be able to finish the walls and roof, too.

-Oak Frame Garages and Building Regulations
+Building Regulations for Oak Frame Garages

 Providing the garage does not include accommodation facilities, it’s generally considered to be exempt from Building Regulations.
 “The regs are there to ensure a building is made to achieve an adequate minimum standard of health and safety for those using it,” says James Underwood, an outbuildings and GreenRooms regional design consultant at Oakwrights.
 “The main crux is whether the internal footprint of the garage is above 30m2.
 If it is, Building Regulations are required.”